erdey2/printf/README.md

-# ALX-SWE Programme TEAM WORK [0x11.
-C - printf] This is done by Erdey and Mohamed
-This is our first team work project
+# README.md
+# Hello this is part 1
+# Hello this is part 2